Fleming-Society/Bounty-projects/README.md

 - It should resolve the input conflict while multiple keys are pressed at the same time
 - It should have a indicator and a layer switch function.
 Using numpad as an example, it should have one `num lock` key and performs different function when the `num lock` status is on or off
 - Bonus: Adding a OLED display or a Rotary Encoder will be a **PLUS**, which will make this project from 2 stars to 3 stars with better reward.
 And over all, *it will be a lot of fun!*

+### Arduino based microservo robotic arm

+**Difficulty: 3 stars**

+What's cooler than building a robotic arm from scratch!
+The bounty will be assessed based on its functionality, efficiency and appearance

+#### Specification:

+- The robotic arm should pick up these five objects: Marble, cloth, water, 3d printed Pikachu and pencil

 ### Smart mug matt